|Nutritional Guidelines (per serving)|

 |Dietary Fiber 2g||6%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This turkey salad makes delicious sandwiches with your favorite rolls, buns, or bread.
 Serve turkey salad sandwiches with chips, fries, or a cup of soup for a delicious lunch or supper.

 Lemon juice and a little chopped red onion add flavor to this easy, basic turkey salad while the optional parsley gives it color.
-It's a great way to use leftover turkey or bake a turkey breast or turkey tenderloins for this salad (see the tips, below).
+It's a great way to use leftover turkey or bake a turkey breast or turkey tenderloins for this salad.

 - 1 cup celery (diced)

 - 1/2 cup mayonnaise (or more, to moisten)

 - Optional: lettuce leaves